ajmorris/compass/README.md

 - Update `name` and `capitalname` in `package.json`.
   _At this stage, keep the theme name to a single word with no non-alphanumerical characters.
 The lowercase version is used for function name prefixes, and the upper case for class names (amongst other things), so spaces and punctuation will cause syntax errors._
 - On the command line, `cd` into the new project directory and run `npm install`.
 - Run `grunt newtheme`.
-This will replace instances of `compass` and `Compass` for function names, class names, text domains, enqueued script and style handles, README, and so on.
+This will replace instances of `hoaloha` and `Hoaloha` for function names, class names, text domains, enqueued script and style handles, README, and so on.
 It will then run a build process to generate everything needed for the theme.

 It doesn't change filenames, so avoid theme-specific filenames in the original project.